nrvate/aimd/uranus_in_polarites.md

 * **Dissonances:**  30% - Can clash with Pholus'  tendency to act impulsively,  leading to a lack of foresight and unintended consequences.
 * **Tilt:** 40% Harmony Tilt

-**Pholus/Uranus (Yin Pholus, Leading Uranus): The Transformative Healer, Amplifying Inner Potential**
+**Pholus/Uranus (Yin Pholus, Uranus Leading): The Transformative Healer, Amplifying Inner Potential**
 * **Principle:**  This archetype possesses a unique ability to uncover and amplify the hidden potential within individuals, leading to profound personal transformations.
 They work with the subtle energies of the psyche, using Uranus's  disruptive energy to break down limiting beliefs and emotional blockages, allowing for a deeper connection to the authentic self.
 Pholus leads the way, its catalytic influence accelerating the healing process and revealing hidden strengths.
 * **Examples:**  Therapists who specialize in shadow work and inner child healing,  spiritual teachers who guide individuals on a journey of self-discovery,  artists who express the transformative power of the unconscious mind.
 * **Core Dissonance:**  The potential for over-involvement and blurred boundaries is this archetype's core dissonance,  risking their own emotional well-being as they become deeply invested in the transformative processes of others.